ims-systems-00/ims-kb/docs/General Information/Management Reviews/add_review.md

 Get started by navigating to and clicking on the `Management Review` button on the `Sidebar`, which is on the left-hand side, then click on `Schedule`.

-For more information on making modifications or amendments to your Management Reviews click [here][Management Review]. **not yet made**
+For more information on making modifications or amendments to your Management Reviews click [here][Management Review].

 ### Creating a Management Review